commercialhaskell/stack/doc/build_overview.md

 Motivation: Any package built from the immutable dependency map and installed in this database will never need to be rebuilt.

+!!! bug "To do"

-*FIXME* Caveat: do we need to take profiling settings into account here?
+    Caveat: do we need to take profiling settings into account here?
 How about Haddock status?

 ## Determine actual target components